Sebastianchr22/GDMC-master/README.md

 # Running the code
-To run the code make sure that all the filters (Python code from the zip) is pasted into the local folder

-    ~GDMC/stock-filters/
+Getting the code means to simply clone this repo, and 'cd' into it through the Anaconda terminal (only into GDMC-master folder)

 Then start mcedit using